alessap/pomoclock/README.md

 - [x] Add digital clock.

 - [x] Add Always ON Display support: it hides the second hand.
-(Not available due to missing AOD permission: not all decelopers are given permission).
+(Not available due to missing AOD permission: not all developers are given this permission by Fitbit).

 ## Future plans